-Here at Sandyford, we offer a comprehensive gender identity service available to anyone who is concerned about their gender identity or expression of their gender.
-The Centre offers the only Gender Identity Service for young people in Scotland and the service for adults is the largest.
+Here at Sandyford, we offer a full gender identity service free to anyone who is concerned about their gender identity or expression of their gender.
+The Centre is the largest in Scotland for adults and is the only Gender Identity Service for young people in Scotland.

-The service primarily assists transgender people to facilitate medical and surgical treatments enabling greater comfort in the face of gender non-conformity.
+The service primarily assists transgender people to progress through the steps of transitioning to alter their given gender.
 The service is also available to any person who feels uncomfortable or uncertain about their gender identity whether they wish to change their gender or not.

-Sandyford’s Gender Identity Services leaflet provides detailed information about the service, along with information on support groups in Scotland, how to change personal documents and a list of common gender identity terms and what they mean (glossary of terms).
-A hard copy is available free from Sandyford on request.
+Sandyford’s Gender Identity Services leaflet provides detailed information about the service, along with information on support groups in Scotland, how to change personal documents and a list of common gender identity terms and what they mean.
+A printed copy is available free from Sandyford on request.
 Anyone can call 0141 211 8137 for a confidential discussion or an initial appointment.